cskime/cupertino_color_picker/README.md

 # Cupertino Color Picker

-A Flutter plugin that provides access to the native iOS `UIColorPickerViewController` in Flutter apps.
+A Flutter plugin that provides access to the native iOS `UIColorPickerViewController` and `UIColorWell` in Flutter apps.

 ![demo](./docs/demo.gif)

 ## Introduction

-This plugin brings the native iOS `UIColorPickerViewController` directly to your Flutter applications.
+This plugin brings the native iOS color selection components directly to your Flutter applications.
 It provides a seamless, platform-native color selection experience for iOS users while maintaining the simplicity and flexibility that Flutter developers expect.

 **Note**: This plugin only works on iOS 14.0+.
 Using it on Android or other platforms will result in a PlatformException.